Skip to content

 }

-After compilation (suppose it is compiled to an executable named ivf_build), run the following command to build the IVF:
+After compilation (suppose it is compiled to an executable named ivf_build), run the following command to build the IVF index:

 ./ivf_build deep1M/deep1M_base.fvecs deep1M/deep1M_centroids_4096.fvecs deep1M/deep1M_clusterids_4096.ivecs 4 deep1M/deep1M_rabitqlib_ivf_4.index true